Aston Villa vs Everton postponed in Premier League amid coronavirus outbreak

 Aston Villa's Premier League match versus Everton on Sunday has been postponed due to an ongoing coronavirus outbreak at the club.

-The Midlands side's fixture against Tottenham, scheduled to take place on Wednesday, was also postponed, with Spurs instead playing their postponed game against Fulham.
+The club's fixture against Tottenham, scheduled to take place on Wednesday, was also called off, with Spurs instead playing their postponed game against Fulham.

 - PL clubs including 'Covid clauses' in new contracts